Introducing our podcast and media studio

 We’ve set up 2 Røde Procaster microphones.
 These are dynamic mics with XLR connections which makes them ideal for podcasting.
 These types of mics are designed to filter out background noise while capturing the detail in your voice, so they're a little more forgiving when there's a car alarm or something screaming in the background.
 We’ve also got a Røde Podcaster which is an easy to use USB mic, as well as 2 Samson Q2U dynamic mics for additional guests.

 We’ve mounted the 2 Procaster mics on to Røde PSA1 boom arms with shock mounts and have desk mounted mic tripods for additional guests.
-These feed into a Scarlett USB audio interface that we can record directly into Zoom or Adobe Audition.
+These feed into a Rødecaster Pro mixing unit that supports up to 4 XLR mics along with USB input (great for Zoom or other recording platforms like Squadcast.fm), a bluetooth input and a direct phone input.

-Video wise we’ve mounted a Canon M6 Mark II mirrorless camera and an older Nikon D7200 DSLR on tripods to provide 2 filming positions, as well as having a Logitech C920 HD webcam so we can do face to camera style interviews.
-The M6 is a fantastic camera with a couple of lens options, including a 32mm f/1.4 lens giving incredible depth of field and capable of producing 4K video.
-The Nikon video features aren't quite as good, recording up to 1080p but this still allows us multi-camera filming options in HD.
+Video wise we’ve mounted 2 Canon M6 Mark II mirrorless cameras on tripods to provide 2 filming positions, as well as having a Logitech C920 HD webcam so we can do face to camera style interviews.
+The M6 is a fantastic camera with several lens options, including a 32mm f/1.4 lens giving incredible depth of field and capable of producing 4K video.
+We've also got an older Nikon D7200 DSLR although as with any older kit, the video features aren't quite as good, but still recording up to 1080p.
 Using a combination of lav mics and a Røde Video Mic Pro mounted on a separate tripod ensures equally good sound quality for video content.

 The windows in the room face north which means it’s evenly lit.
 They even have diffusers on the glass from the previous tenant which is a bonus, but extra directional lighting is provided by 2 Neewer bi-colour dimmable LED lights on stands.